Despite popular belief, Malaysia is more than just delightful cafes and bustling shopping malls.

 2. Polumpung Melangkap View Camp Site, Kota Belud

 Overnight campouts in the mountains are a dream come true for anyone who loves the great outdoors, especially with a breathtaking view of Mount Kinabalu.
-Only a 90-minute drive from Kota Kinabalu, the tranquil valley is ideal for relaxing in nature with friends and family.
+Only a 90-minute drive from Kota Kinabalu, the tranquil valley is ideal for relaxing in nature with friends and family, as well as embarking on memorable kayak camping expeditions.

 It is common for visitors to set up camp alongside Sungai Panataran to take in the beautiful sight of the river cascading over the rocks.
 Even on hot sunny days, the water is always chilly because it comes straight from the mountain.
 At night, overnight campers can gaze up at a million stars as they wind down.